Do you routinely look for ways to drive innovation with your demand generation approach? Or do you feel behind the curve?

 Ways marketers apply empathy better

 Jeanne: I think empathy’s a tough thing, Brian, right?
-You talk about the emotional quotient like such as intellectual quotient like, that your EQ.
+You talk about the emotional quotient like such as intelligence quotient like that your EQ.

 I’m lucky enough in my career, I’ve always had a good relationship with finance people because if I want more money, for whatever reason, I want to be able to say, “give me 100 thousand dollars and I’ll get you 500 thousand, and this is how I’m going to do it.”